Prospectus & Curriculum Information

 All of the children at Wyke School

 Wyke Primary School is a one-form entry school with seven classes, one for each year group.
 The Class Teacher is in overall charge of each class, ably supported by Teaching Assistants.
-Other staff include the Special Needs Teacher, School Secretary and Bursar, Lunchtime Supervisors and Cleaners.
-Staff report to the Headteacher who is responsible for the day to day management of the school.
+Other staff include the Special Educational Needs Co-Ordinator, Business Manager, Administrative Officer, Lunchtime Supervisors and Cleaners.
+The Headteacher is responsible for the day to day management of the school.
 All members of staff are valued members of a team, caring for the children’s achievement.
 For a list of the present staff see ‘Staff’ page.

 See ‘Governors’ page